March 01, 2022

 3. Proof of Delivery

-Proof of Delivery (POD) is an essential part of your last-mile delivery workflow.
+Electronic Proof of Delivery (ePOD) is an essential part of your last-mile delivery workflow.
 Using the driver’s app, your couriers can collect electronic signatures and take photo proof of successful deliveries.

 This POD document is sent to the customer in a post-delivery email as soon as the order status has been charged to Delivered or Partially Delivered.
 Now, your customers can access their signature, photo proof of the delivery, if any, the coordinates of the delivery address, and their POD from their mobile devices.
-Customers can also save their Proof of Delivery locally in a single click.

-With our most recent update, track and trace became completely intuitive.
+Last mile delivery tracking with Track-POD is completely intuitive.
 All of the order details available to customers give them dispatcher-level access to the delivery process.
 The only way to give your buyers an ever greater sense of involvement and control is to make them regular shippers that use Track-POD’s Customer Portal.

-Order tracking is not created equal.
-Whether you give your customers a package tracking ID or send them a link that opens a live vehicle tracking window packed with useful information shapes the buyer's journey.
+Last mile delivery tracking is not created equal.
+Whether you give your customers a package tracking ID or send them a link that opens a live tracking window packed with useful information shapes the buyer's journey.